-The Members of Dhanlaxmi Bank Limited Report on the Audit of the Financial Statements
+The Members of Dhanlaxmi Bank Limited Report on the Audit of Financial Statements

 In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements together with the Principal AccountingPolicies and Notes appended thereto give the information required by the BankingRegulation Act 1949 as well as the Companies Act 2013 (the "Act") in themanner so required for the banking companies and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theBank as at 31st March 2021 its profit and its cash flows for the year ended on thatdate.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
 Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
 We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the financial statements under theprovisions of the Act and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.
+We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion on the Financial Statement.

 Key Audit Matters